 - When to follow-up with your plastic surgeon.

-A special note: You must practice diligent sun protection and use darkly tinted sunglasses until the healing process is fully complete.
+You must practice diligent sun protection and use darkly tinted sunglasses until the healing process is fully complete.

 - General anesthesia: Drugs and/or gases used during an operation to relieve pain and alter consciousness.

-- Intravenous sedation: Sedatives administered by injection into a vein to help you relax.
+- Intravenous sedation: Sedatives administered via an intravenous line to help you relax.

 - Local anesthesia: A drug injected directly to the site of an incision during an operation to relieve pain.